 Peoples Financial Corporation (the "Company") is a one-bank holding company headquartered in Biloxi, Mississippi.
-The following presents Management's discussion and analysis of the consolidated financial condition and results of operations of the Company and its consolidated subsidiaries for the years ended December 31, 2023, 2022 and 2021.
+The following presents Management's discussion and analysis of the consolidated condition and results of operations of the Company and its consolidated subsidiaries for the years ended December 31, 2024, 2023 and 2022.
 These comments highlight the significant events for these years and should be considered in combination with the Consolidated Financial Statements and Notes to Consolidated Financial Statements included in this annual report.